Adibuoy23/Adibuoy23.github.io/_pages/about.md

 I am a postdoc at Washington University, St. Louis.
 I work with the Dynamic Cognition Lab headed by [Dr. Jeffrey M. Zacks](https://dcl.wustl.edu), and the Complex Memory Lab headed by [Dr. Zacharaiah M. Reagh](https://sites.wustl.edu/complexmemlab/).
 Prior to this, I was a postdoc with the Visual Cognition Lab at UC Davis headed by [Dr. John M. Henderson](https://viscoglab.ucdavis.edu/).
 I got my PhD from Johns Hopkins University, where I worked with [Dr. Jonathan Flombaum](https://pbs.jhu.edu/directory/jonathan-flombaum/).

 I am interested in all things cognition.
 My research mainly deals with how visual processing unfolds over time.
 It can be broadly categorized into three branches.
-One line of my research focuses on visual cognition.
-Particularly, I have worked on characterizing temporal aspects of vision, attentional limitations during tracking, saccade and flicker contingent disruptions during movie watching.
+One line of my research focuses on on characterizing temporal aspects of vision, attentional limitations during tracking, saccade and flicker contingent disruptions during movie watching.

 In another line of work, I investigate whether we use grammatical systems to process non-linguistic visual narratives.
 Particularly, I use computational psycholinguistics and behavioral data on comics to study this question.